-- Building legal consciousness and increasing public sensitivity to corrupt conduct. - Ensuring that the rules be enforceable (police, courts, public prosecution office) this is the basis for building a state governed by the rule of law. - Transparency of public administration activities and definition of clear rules for its decision-making. - Simplification and elimination of unnecessary administrative barriers in the public life and legalization of extra fees paid for the provision of abovethe-standard services of public administration. - Transparency in the political field, mainly as regards the funding of political parties and conflicts of interest. - Improved effectiveness of control mechanisms.
+- Building legal consciousness and increasing public sensitivity to corrupt conduct. - Ensuring that the rules be enforceable (police, courts, public prosecution office) this is the basis for building a state governed by the rule of law. - Transparency of public administration activities and definition of clear rules for its decision-making. - Simplification and elimination of unnecessary administrative barriers in the public life and legalization of extra fees paid for the provision of above-the-standard services of public administration.

+- Transparency in the political field, mainly as regards the funding of political parties and conflicts of interest. - Improved effectiveness of control mechanisms.

-Today we can see that the National Programme did not have a major impact on the problem of corruption in Slovakia.
-In their Corruption Perceptions Index 20092 press release, Transparency International ranked Slovakia 56th out of 180 countries that were surveyed.
-Furthermore, Slovakia has the worst rating of the CPI index of all V43 countries, after Ukraine.
+Today it can be seen that the National Programme did not have a major impact on the problem of corruption in Slovakia.
+In their Corruption Perceptions Index 2009 press release, Transparency International ranked Slovakia 56th out of 180 countries that were surveyed.
+Furthermore, Slovakia has the worst rating of the CPI index of all V4 countries (Poland, Hungry, Czech Republic, Slovakia, Lithuania, Latvia, Slovenia, and Ukraine), after Ukraine.
 Table 1 shows this comparison.
 A survey conducted by the Slovak Republic Government Office (Úrad vlády Slovenskej republiky) in 2005, showed that from 1997 to 2005 the level of corruption in Slovakia has risen.
 Table 2 highlights this rise in four specific and crucial areas in two years increments.